Uses

 - AHD5 The digital version of the American Heritage Dictionary of the English Language, 5th edition.

-- BBEdit I use BBEDit for distraction free writing and for all HTML & CSS, text cleanup and massaging.
+- BBEdit I use BBEDit for distraction free writing and for all HTML & CSS, and for text cleanup and massaging.

 - Bear My go-to app for quick drafts, especially for blog posts.
 Elegant software that gets out of the way so I can concentrate on writing.
 Syncs reliably between macOS & iPadOS, and now, the Web.